1950 United States census: Census questions

 In addition, a sample of individuals were asked additional questions covering income, marital history, fertility, and other topics.
 Full documentation on the 1950 census, including census forms and a procedural history, is available from the Integrated Public Use Microdata Series.

 Data availability

 Microdata from the 1950 census are freely available through the Integrated Public Use Microdata Series.
 Aggregate data for small areas, together with electronic boundary files, can be downloaded from the National Historical Geographic Information System.
-Personally identifiable information became available in April 2022.
+All identifiable information in the census became available in April 2022 upon the release of the images taken by the National Archives and Records Administration.

 On April 1, 2022, 72 years after the census was taken, the National Archives and Records Administration released scanned census enumeration sheets to the general public.
-Soon after, census data will also be made freely searchable by name at other websites.
+The census data was also made freely searchable by name on other websites.
+Genealogy companies Ancestry and FamilySearch partnered to use AI and human volunteers to review an index of all names listed on the 1950 census forms.